Tuition and fees are fixed costs. These mandatory fees include the general fee, the educational technology fee, and the student health clinical fee.

 The book and supplies allowance provides for the expected annual cost for textbooks and supplies.

 The transportation allowance provides for standard commuting.
-The approximate cost of two round-trips home may be added on a case-by-case basis.
+The approximate cost of two round-trips home may be added based on your permanent address.

 Personal expenses include allowances for clothing, laundry, recreation, etc.